The Hound of the Baskervilles: Origins and background

-Sir Arthur Conan Doyle wrote this story shortly after returning to his home Undershaw in Surrey from South Africa, where he had worked as a volunteer physician at the Langman Field Hospital in Bloemfontein during the Second Boer War.
+Sir Arthur Conan Doyle wrote this story shortly after returning to his home, Undershaw in Surrey, from South Africa, where he had worked as a volunteer physician at the Langman Field Hospital in Bloemfontein during the Second Boer War.
 He had not written about Sherlock Holmes in eight years, having killed off the character in the 1893 story "The Final Problem".
-Although The Hound of the Baskervilles is set before the latter events, two years later Conan Doyle brought Holmes back for good, explaining in "The Adventure of the Empty House" that Holmes had faked his own death.
-As a result, the character of Holmes occupies a liminal space between being alive and dead which further lends to the gothic elements of the novel.
+Although The Hound of the Baskervilles is set before the latter events, two years later Doyle brought Holmes back for good, explaining in "The Adventure of the Empty House" that Holmes had faked his own death.
+As a result, the character of Holmes occupies a liminal space between being alive and dead, which further adds to the gothic elements of the novel.